"Mushroom" - a New Dilution or Silver Variant?

 Scapa Roma black

-Bayhall Bubbles chestnut dun Zorro of Berry very dark chestnut Victor of Houlland skew
+Bayhall Bubbles chestnut dun Zorro of Berry very dark chestnut Victor of Houlland skewbald

 Beryl of Berry chestnut

-Kexie of Gott cream ches dun Penmorfa Barnaby skewbald
+Kexie of Gott cream chestnut dun Penmorfa Barnaby skewbald

 Notes: Victor of Houlland was a great grandson of Fireball of Marshwood.
-Penmorfa Barnaby traces to Helga of Houlland (Houlland page).
+Penmorfa Barnaby traces to Helga of Houlland (see Houlland page 2).
 Susan of Gott was a great granddaughter of Firedust of Marshwood - a full brother to Fireball of Marshwood.

 Gardie Zara